BoatraceVentureProject/Trimmer/README.md

 ```

 ## License
-The Trimmer is open source software licensed under the [MIT license](LICENSE).
+The BVP Trimmer package is open source software licensed under the [MIT license](LICENSE).